Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Day 4

 The afternoon is yours to do what you like with.
-You may choose to go to Puuhonua o Honaunau National Park, with it’s historic place of refuge, or maybe up to the start of the hike to Mauna Kea, with its amazing views of the Big Island.
+You may choose to go to Puuhonua o Honaunau National Park, with its historic place of refuge, or maybe up to the start of the hike to Mauna Kea, with its amazing views of the Big Island.
 For the keen swimmers, there is the Kona Community Aquatic Centre with its 50m pool.
 In addition, our guides can work with you on your stroke development, should you so wish.

 Day 5